It's bluebonnet season, which means an uptick in snakebites

 Ways to prevent snakebites include wearing long pants and boots when outside to prevent snakes getting to your skin.
 Also, make sure you haven't created an environment that is inviting to snakes.

 "They need a food source.
-So if you believe that you have a rodent issue, then it would be best to get rid of those so that the snakes are not there to have a meal," stated Hullum.
+So if you believe that you have a rodent issue, then it would be best to get rid of those so that the snakes are not there to have a meal," Hullum said.